kpanchal9/MainProject/README.md

 # MainProject
-# this is delta main project
+This is a main project